cdrani/chorus/README.md

 ## 📆 **Upcoming Features** 📆

-◀ ▶️ Custom Skip Forward & Back.
-Currently only available for podcasts (may audiobooks(?)), but would like something like fast-forward 10secs and skip-back 5secs.
+⏪ ⏩ Custom Fast Forward & Rewind.
+Currently only available for podcasts (may audiobooks(?)), but would like something like fast-forward 10 secs and fast-rewind 5 secs.

 ✂️ Multi-Snips.
 More snips in a track.
 For example, snips to only play a chorus and the second verse of a track.